brianspiering/llm_examples/readme.md

 Applied Examples of Large Language Models (LLM)
 ---------

-LLM are incrediblely poweful and pratical.
-Here are examples of common applied usecases.
+LLM are incrediblely powerful and pratical.

-Examples:
+Examples of common applied usecases:

 - [Fine tuning a LLM with new data](fine_tune_llm.py)
 - [Chatbot](chatbot.py)